mbastian/datafu/contrib/mr/README.md

 ##### Can an Avro job use Writable as intermediate types?

 Yes, that is supported.
 Take a look at the `BasicAvroIntermediateWritableJob` job test example.

+##### Can an Avro job output a Java POJO object?

+Yes, this is supported both as an ouput of the mapper and the reducer.
+In most cases, you don't have to provide a schema as the system will automatically infer the schema by introspection into the class.

+##### Are the input files accessible in the `init()` method?

+Yes, one can always call the `getInputPaths()` method.
+In the case of an Avro job, one can also call `getInputSchemas()` to obtain the schema of each input path.

 ## Design notes